 The colleagues working on Task 2.1 carried out the collection of Pilot requirements by getting in touch with the experts of the domain.
 From this activity it was possible to extract a series of relevant concepts, some of them were already included in the SILVANUS ontology, some others that were included in light of this activity.

-The following tables show all the raw concepts that have been extracted from each pilot description:
+The following tables from 1 to 6 show all the raw concepts that have been extracted from each pilot description: